five0ffour/TriviaGame/README.md

         It should display the game board and prompt you for an entry

 ## Developer notes
 index.html:  main entry point and user interface
 app.js:  the main mouse click and timer events and UI updates
 game.js:   the game state, rules handling and solution logic
+questions.js:  an object database of quesitons

 Overall the game is very straightforward.
 The only special feature is to watch how the timers interact.
 They will supress user input if they'e already made a guess.